 CASE SUMMARY

-On December 5, 2019, the plaintiffs filed a notice of voluntary dismissal of the action, thereby closing the case.
+• On December 5, 2019, the plaintiffs voluntarily dismissed their suit, thereby ending the case.

 CASE LIBRARY